 Anyone can sign up for an affiliate account at almost any online betting site.

 (Note: some regulated countries like the USA are licensing betting affiliates, which typically requires registering as a vendor and submitting to background investigations.
 Application fees in each state range from $0-$5000 and must be renewed every 1-5 years depending on the regulator.)

 Once you have an account, you’ll be given custom links that are designed to track every visitor you send to the betting site.
 When players click on your links and create a real money account at that betting site, you are tagged as the referring affiliate.

 For example, let’s say you run a blog about online baseball betting.
-You sign up for an affiliate program and get your links.
+You sign up for any sportsbook affiliate program and get your links.
 You can put ads on your blog, mention your favorite online sportsbooks and write reviews.

 All the while, you’re putting your links in front of your readers.
 Eventually, some of your readers click on your links to visit your recommended sportsbooks.

 You start making money when your referrals place real money bets.
 There are two primary methods in which affiliates can be paid: CPA and revenue share.
 Both have their pros and cons.
 Let’s take a look at each.

 How Much Can Affiliate Marketers Earn?

 Online betting affiliates can make obscene amounts of money.
 Even one-man operations can make upwards of $10,000 to $15,000 a month.

 I personally know a few affiliates who earn $100,000+ per month.